declerke/declerke/README.md

 # 📈 Professional Summary:
 I am an analytical and self-driven Data Engineer with extensive experience in architecting robust data management systems, scalable pipelines, and high-performance automation solutions.
 My expertise lies in bridging the gap between complex IT infrastructure and advanced data intelligence to deliver measurable results in fast-paced environments.

 I specialize in leveraging a comprehensive tech stack—including Spark, Kafka, and Snowflake—to transform raw data into high-fidelity intelligence for strategic decision-making.
-With a deep background in system reliability and product development, I am dedicated to engineering resilient data ecosystems that optimize operational efficiency and drive data-driven growth.
+Having extensive experience in system dependability and the development of data pipelines, I am dedicated to engineering resilient data ecosystems that optimize operational efficiency and drive data-driven growth.

 ## ⛓️ Data Engineering Core:
 * **Distributed Processing & Streaming**: Architecting high-throughput systems using **Apache Spark, Kafka, and Flink** for real-time and batch processing.